Cool science gifts for the cool science kids

 (Many) days out with science

 First up, from a new mom, our associate editor Roma Ilnyckyj recommends a family membership to a science museum.
 In Vancouver, BC, we’re spoiled for choice with excellent kid-friendly institutions like Science World, which is filled to the brim with interactive exhibits, as well as the Beaty Biodiversity Museum, which connects us with the natural world, and the H.R.
 MacMillan Space Centre, to blast us off among the stars.
-Or you may live close to London’s Natural History Museum or the Smithsonian in Washington, DC, which both allow free boy looking at frogentry for year-round visits.
+Or you may live close to London’s Natural History Museum or the Smithsonian in Washington, DC, which both allow free entry for year-round visits.
 For families in Vancouver with the Vancouver Aquarium on their doorstep, or for those close to the San Francisco Exploratorium or Edinburgh’s Dynamic Earth, a family pass or membership is the best way to spread out your visits throughout the year—often a good plan for active youngsters.
 A pass also prevents museum fatigue from setting in.

 Maker movement